CartwrightLab/dawg/readme.txt

   [[SectionC = SectionA]]

 Here SectionC will inherit the values from SectionA, not SectionB.
-If you use a black header, [[]], the name of the section will be generated automatically.
+If you use a blank header, [[]], the name of the section will be generated automatically.

 Another shortcut is to use parameter headers: